KateJohnson/ISPORDataWrangling/Notes_and_Exercises.md

 -   Use `=` within select to rename variables (*New\_name = Old\_name*)
 -   Reposition variables based on their order in `select()`

-I want to make Diabetes the first variable in my dataframe:
+I want to yoink Diabetes and put it in the very first position in my dataset:

 ``` r
 select(diabetes, Diabetes, everything())